• Skip to primary navigation

 • Boil the potatoes with cold water and salt, this helps the potatoes cook evenly and tasty.

-• Cut potatoes into equal sizes so it cooks evenly.
+• Cut potatoes into similar sizes so they cook evenly.

-• Make a low-fat healthy version by using skimmed milk, low-fat butter and crème Fraiche.
+• Make a low-fat healthy version by using skimmed milk, low-fat butter, low-fat and crème Fraiche.

 More mashed potato recipes you will love